GoogleChromeLabs/react-adaptive-hooks/README.md

 `useMediaCapabilities` utility for adapting based on the user's device media capabilities.

-**Use case:** useful for checking if we can play a certain media asset.
-For example, Safari does not support WebM so we want to fallback to mp4 but if Safari does support WebM it will automatically load WebM videos.
+**Use case:** this hook can be used to check if we can play a certain content type.
+For example, Safari does not support WebM so we want to fallback to MP4 but if Safari at some point does support WebM it will automatically load WebM videos.

 ```js
 import React from 'react';